Ulrich III von Graben

-Ulrich III von Graben († 16 February 1486) was a member of the Austrian nobility and an important member of the court of emperor Frederick III of Austria.
-He was Lord of Kornberg, the Lordship Marburg, Obermarburg and Maribor Castle.
-Furthermore his served as an imperial Burggraf of Graz and Marburg (Maribor) and Landeshauptmann of Styria.
+Ulrich III von Graben (1415 – 16 February 1486) was a member of the Austrian nobility, Lord of Kornberg, (Ober)Radkersburg, Grabenhofen, Graben and the Lordship Marburg, Obermarburg and Maribor Castle.

+He was an important member of the court of Frederick III, Holy Roman Emperor, considered as an unswervingly loyal supporter of the Emperor and fulfilled for him various high political and responsible functions in the Duchy of Styria, such as that of imperial Burggraf of Graz and Marburg (Maribor) and Landeshauptmann of Styria.

 Biography

+Origin and offspring

 Ulrich's parents were Friedrich II von Graben and a Lady von Plankenwarth or Adelheid Hoffer.
-He was a descendant of the dynastic House of Graben von Stein, originating from the dynasty Meinhardiner.
+He was a descendant of the House of Graben von Stein, originating from the dynasty Meinhardiner.
 He was related to the Lords Philipp Breuner and Ruprecht I von Windischgraetz.
 His uncle was Lord Andreas von Graben zu Sommeregg, the founder of the Carinthian line of the family.

+The genealogist Gabriel Bucelin entitled Ulrich von Graben in his work Germania topo-chrono-stemmato-graphica sacra et prophana as a baron.
+However, no elevation of Grabens to the (free)Lord is known.

-Ulrich von Graben married in 1464 Agnes Närringer, daughter of Mert Närringer and widow of Lord Hans Breuner.
+In 1464 Ulrich von Graben married Agnes Närringer, daughter of Mert Närringer and widow of lord Hans Breuner.
 The couple had seven children.